In This Article

 Federal Law and Flying With Edibles

-All airspace over the US is federal airspace and falls under the jurisdiction of the federal government.
-So, state laws don't apply.
+All airspace over the US is federal and falls under the federal government's jurisdiction.
+So, state laws don't apply to bringing edibles on a plane.

 Under federal law, “marijuana” is classified as a Schedule I controlled substance.
 This means it's considered illegal at the federal level, regardless of whether it's for medical or recreational use.